Narmer Palette: Verso side

 Below the bovine heads is what appears to be a procession.
 Narmer is significantly larger than anyone else on that register, an artistic convention known variously as hierarchical proportion, hierarchic scale or hierarchy of scale.
 As on the recto, his disproportionate size reinforces the ideas of conquest and political power as a god-like leader.
 He wears a Red Crown of Lower Egypt, symbolized by a papyrus.
 He holds a mace and a flail, two traditional symbols of kingship.
 To his right are the hieroglyphic symbols for his name, though not contained within a serekh.
 Behind him is his sandal-bearer, whose name may be represented by the rosette appearing adjacent to his head, and a second rectangular symbol that has no clear interpretation, but which has been suggested may represent a town or citadel.

 Immediately in front of the pharaoh is a long-haired man, accompanied by a pair of hieroglyphs that have been interpreted as his name: Tshet (this assumes that these symbols had the same phonetic value used in later hieroglyphic writing).
 Before this man are four standard bearers, holding aloft an animal skin, a dog, and two falcons.
-At the far right of this scene are ten decapitated corpses with their heads at their feet and their severed genitals protruding from their mouths.
+At the far right of this scene are ten decapitated corpses with their heads placed between their legs and their severed genitals placed atop each head.
 These figures are generally understood to be victims of Narmer's conquest.
-Above them are the symbols for a ship, a falcon, and a harpoon, which may indicate the names of the towns that were conquered.
+Above them are symbols for a ship, a falcon holding a harpoon and a door.

 Below the procession, two men are holding ropes tied to the outstretched, intertwining necks of two serpopards confronting each other.
 The serpopard is a mythological creature, a mix of serpent and leopard.
 The circle formed by their curving necks is the central part of the Palette, which is the area where the cosmetics would have been ground.
 Upper and Lower Egypt each worshipped lioness war goddesses as protectors; the intertwined necks of the serpopards may thus represent the unification of the state.
 Similar images of such mythical animals are known from other contemporaneous cultures, and there are other examples of late-predynastic objects (including other palettes and knife handles such as the Gebel el-Arak Knife) which borrow similar elements from Mesopotamian iconography, suggesting Egypt-Mesopotamia relations.

 At the bottom of the verso, a bull is seen knocking down the walls of a city while trampling on a fallen foe.
 Head lowered, Narmer is shown here as a stylized, two-dimensional beast who will vanquish his enemies.
 Bulls had an ideological connection to Egyptian kingship.
-"Bull of his Mother," for example, was a common epithet given to an Egyptian king as the son of the patron cow goddess.
+"Bull of his Mother", for example, was a common epithet given to an Egyptian king as the son of the patron cow goddess.
 This posture of a bovine has the meaning of "force" in later hieroglyphics.